Jeannette Piccard: Legacy

-Her flight set the women's altitude record, and held it for 29 years, until Valentina Tereshkova in 1963 became the first woman in space, orbiting the Earth 48 times solo in the Soviet Union's Vostok 6.
-According to the editors of Flying magazine, in their book Sport Flying, published by Ziff-Davis in 1976, Jeannette was "the first woman in space, a claim allowed even by Valentina Tereshkova."
+Piccard's flight set the women's altitude record, and held it for 29 years, until Valentina Tereshkova in 1963 became the first woman in space, orbiting the Earth 48 times solo in the Soviet Union's Vostok 6.
+According to the editors of Flying magazine, in their book Sport Flying, published by Ziff-Davis in 1976, Piccard was "the first woman in space, a claim allowed even by Valentina Tereshkova."
 She was also the first woman to pilot a flight to the stratosphere, and according to her obituary in The New York Times, the first person to do so through a layer of clouds.

 Later life, death of Jean Piccard

 Jean and Jeannette felt they had succeeded by reaching the stratosphere, and they became popular lecturers.
 They prepared brochures and souvenirs to attract attention to the flight, one titled "Who Said We Couldn't Do It."
 But they had developed perhaps unreasonable expectations that lucrative university positions would come to them.
 Both wrote to dozens of colleges and universities, aiming high—even at college presidencies, trying to secure positions, but they received only rejections.
-In December 1934, Jeannette wrote to Swann to ask if Jean might become a member of the chemistry staff of the Bartol Research Foundation at the Franklin Institute, and also offered her services, but was turned down.
+In December 1934, Jeannette wrote to Dr. W. F. G. Swann to ask if Jean might become a member of the chemistry staff of the Bartol Research Foundation at the Franklin Institute, and also offered her services, but was turned down.
 Luckily, they met a new advocate while on lecture tour to Minneapolis.
 Thanks to John Akerman of the department of aeronautical engineering at the University of Minnesota, Jean became an untenured professor in Minnesota by 1936, teaching and doing aeronautical studies until 1946 when he received tenure.
 During 1943, Jeannette was briefly an executive secretary at the housing section of the Minnesota Office of Civil Defense.